-Departing from Recommendation 15, the Nomination Committee includes, in addition to members of the Board, representatives of the key shareholders of the Company.
-The Company’s Board of Directors has considered it to be in the interests of the Company and all its shareholders to have representatives from both the Board and shareholders take part in the preparation of proposals.
-Virve Kuusela is the only member of the Nomination Committee who is independent of the Company in the sense referred to in the Corporate Governance Code.
+Departing from Recommendation 15, the Remuneration Committee included, in addition to members of the Board, representatives of key shareholders of the Company.
+The Company’s Board of Directors has considered it to be in the interests of the Company and all of its shareholders to have representatives from both the Board and shareholders take part in the preparation of proposals.
+Virve Kuusela was the only member of the Nomination Committee who was independent of the Company in the sense referred to in the Corporate Governance Code.

 In accordance with the Finnish Companies Act, the Board of Directors appoints a Managing Director for the Company.
 The Managing Director attends to the day-to-day administration of the Company in accordance with the instructions and regulations laid down by the Board.
 The Managing Director sees to the legality of the Company’s accounts and to the reliable organisation of treasury management.
 Only with the consent of the Board of Directors may the Managing Director take measures deviating from the Company’s normal business activities, except in the case that the time needed for getting the Board’s approval would land the Company in a situation in which it would suffer considerable damage.
 In the latter case, the Board of Directors shall be informed about any measures taken as soon as possible.
 A written Managing Director Contract has been prepared for the Managing Director.

 The Managing Director of Saga Furs Oyj was Pertti Fallenius until 6 May 2020, immediately followed by M.Sc.
 Magnus Ljung (b.
 1970).
 Ljung has no shareholdings in the Company.